Gardening Hayes — Recycling and Sustainability in Our Green Waste Areas

 • Mixed recycling sorting for paper, glass, plastics and metals

-Volunteers loading compost and donated garden materials for charity partners We place a strong emphasis on partnering with local charities and community organisations to give unwanted but reusable materials a second life.
+A man wearing a straw hat, green gardening gloves, and a checkered shirt is trimming a dense hedge with garden shears in a well-maintained outdoor garden space.
+The hedge has lush green foliage, and the scene is set in natural daylight with a bright, slightly overcast sky.
+In the background, there are additional trees and shrubs, indicating a landscaped yard with a mixture of different plant types.
+The foreground features a neatly edged lawn with dense grass, and the garden appears tidy and cared for.
+This outdoor environment demonstrates regular pruning and maintenance activities typical of professional garden care services in the Hayes area, supporting sustainable gardening practices promoted by Gardening Hayes on their Recycling and Sustainability page.
+We place a strong emphasis on partnering with local charities and community organisations to give unwanted but reusable materials a second life.
 Through these partnerships, lawn furniture, planters and usable timber often go to community allotments, repair cafes or reuse centres.
 These collaborations reduce waste, help vulnerable residents access low-cost gardening supplies, and support local eco projects without relying on landfill or incineration.

 Our fleet strategy focuses on low-emission collections.
 We use a mix of electric and hybrid vehicles for short runs within town centres and low-carbon vans for larger garden clearances.
 Route optimisation software helps us minimise mileage and idling time, while scheduled pick-ups reduce the frequency of partial-load journeys.
 The result is a measurable reduction in transport-related emissions for each cubic metre of green waste collected.